FrontToBackCulture/valHelp/src/dashboard/b_Rename_Dashboard/Rename_Dashboard.md

 collection: Dashboard
 date: 2016-10-12
 ---
-_Made a mistake in the naming?
-Maybe you missed a letter.
-It's perfectly fine because, with VAL, you can easily rename the dashboard._
+_Misspelt a name?
+Or, maybe you didn’t know what to name it at the point.
+Well, you can just change the name of the Dashboard anytime with these simple steps._

 <table>
 <tr>